zakrowling/supermarket-adblocker/README.md

-# supermarket-adblocker
+# Supermarket AdBlocker
-Custom Chrome extension to block ads and irrelevant content on Australian online supermarkets
+Custom Chrome extension to block ads and irrelevant content on Australian online supermarkets.